owdproject/app-about/README.md

 ## Overview

-The OWD About App is a simple application for Open Web Desktop that displays some basic info.
+The OWD About App is a simple app for Open Web Desktop that displays the version and other information.

 ## Quick Installation

 1. Navigate to your OWD client folder in your terminal:

     ```bash
     cd owd-client
     ```

 2. Install the module using npm or yarn:

     ```bash
     npm install github:owdproject/app-about
     ```

-3. Register the application in your OWD configuration file (`owd.config.ts`):
+3. Register the application in your OWD configuration file:

     ```typescript
     // owd.config.ts
     import AppAbout from 'owd-app-about/owd.config'